 You can find the “playbook” for writing killer posts, with a guide to creating your own TOFU-MOFU-BOFU funnel here! 💥

-Some employees often feel less legitimate to speak up than leaders or people with more advanced knowledge in a field. 😳
+Some employees often feel less legitimate to speak up than leaders or people with more advanced knowledge in a business field. 😳

-However, LinkedIn is an open network, you can tell your experiences as an explorer of a topic in general and not a general truth. 🤗
+However, LinkedIn is an open network, you can tell your experiences as an explorer of a topic area in general and not a general truth. 🤗

 Being visible allows you to cultivate your personal brand regardless of your professional situation ✅ (employee, executive, job seeker, freelancer).